bmorris3/2016_astro_bootcamp/README.md

 ### Instructor

 [Brett Morris](http://brettmorr.is) is a fourth-year graduate student of Astronomy and Astrobiology.
 He maintains the astropy-affiliated package [astroplan](http://github.com/astropy/astroplan/), among others.

+### Resources

+In addition to the notebooks in this repository, we will use Jake Vanderplas' 2014 Python Bootcamp notebooks, which I've forked [here](https://github.com/bmorris3/2014_fall_ASTR599).

+#### Further reading

+For additional resources on Python, I recommend Jake's book _A Whirlwind Tour of Python_, which is [currently available for free](](http://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf)).